Linc

 By Michael Roberts

-'Lincoln' is a fine and authoritative piece, and despite a few lapses of tone, notably Sally Field's mild histrionics, it hits it's marks very well.
+Lincoln is a fine and authoritative piece, and despite a few lapses of tone, notably Sally Field's mild histrionics, it hits its marks very well.
 It looks a million dollars, which is no surprise, but it shines in sticking with a literate script, with many Machiavellian twists, and doesn't dumb it down.
-Spielberg had the intelligence to stay out of the way of his talent and to rely on the words and performances to carry the day the sign of a mature director who should back himself more instead of playing to the cheap seats.
+Spielberg had the intelligence to stay out of the way of his hired screen talent and to rely on the words and performances to carry the day the sign of a mature director who should back himself more instead of playing to the cheap seats as he often does.

 Linc 1 Linc 2 Linc 3 Linc 4 Linc 5 Linc 6